MduduziBruceGunde/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The first script print the phrase Hello World
+The first script print the phrase Hello World.